 NTEU represents federal employees in thirty-four departments and agencies.
 Throughout the pandemic, tens of thousands of those employees have faithfully reported to their physical offices and workplaces to perform their duties, despite the serious health risks to themselves and their families.
-Tens of thousands of additional NTEUrepresented employees will likewise soon return to their physical workplaces, even though COVID-19 continues to infect and kill Americans each day.
-NTEU's proposals will ensure that these public servants do not have to use their personal leave if they are infected by COVID-19 and forced to isolate under their agency employer's policies.
+Tens of thousands of additional NTEU-represented employees will likewise soon return to their physical

 NTEU's primary proposal is that OPM revise 5 C.F.R.
-Part 630, Subpart P, to allow agencies to grant weather and safety leave to nontelework-eligible employees who must quarantine or isolate because they have been exposed to or infected by a communicable disease like COVID-19.1 See Part I, infra.
+Part 630, Subpart P, to allow agencies to grant weather and safety leave to non-telework-eligible employees who must quarantine or isolate because they have been exposed to or infected by a communicable disease like COVID-19.
+See Part I, infra.